 Thinking about Julia Child had me plucking my copy of Mastering the Art of French Cooking off the shelf for a little sit-down time.
 I wanted to make a recipe from the book, but I had trouble conjuring that spark of hunger that usually makes me rush to the kitchen to cook.

-Is it because some of the recipes in Mastering are stuck in a bit of a time warp?
+Is it because some of the recipes in the book are stuck in a bit of a time warp?

-Browsing through the book, I see recipes that speak to another time, a time before crème fraîche became a staple in the grocery store and we knew not to cook a piece of pork to within an inch of its life: cold chicken aspic decorated with slivers of canned pimiento, veal Prince Orloff and crepes filled with boiled, canned pineapple.
+Browsing through the book, I see recipes that speak to another time (before ingredients like crème fraîche became a staple in the grocery store); things like chicken aspic decorated with slivers of soggy pimiento and crepes filled with boiled, canned pineapple.

 In my mind I draw a caricature of the 1960’s American housewife that Julia was writing for — a perfectly coiffed woman about to throw a dinner party in her sprawling suburban ranch house, wearing a bullet bra, Jackie O Chanel suit and smoking a long cigarette, like a character from the television show Mad Men.